-- Shall be UL listed and labeled. - Meter socket jaws shall be tin-plated copper and spring supported, - Lugs shall be extruded aluminum tin plated, - Sockets shall be 5th terminal adaptable (at the 9 o'clock position), - · Sockets shall be ringless type with clasp and slot closure, - Sockets shall have 1/4-inch ground wire knockout, - · Cardboard or plastic protector, - Triple ground lug (triplex), - Shall accept blanking plate, - Meter sockets designed for underground service connections shall be side wired, - Dual use meter sockets designed for both overhead and underground service connections shall be side wired, - Combination meter sockets (w/main breaker) shall be side-wired or have line-side terminations that are bused downward. - Socket components and connection points shall be designed, located, and adequate space provided, such that the use of horn bypass jumpers, service savers, cable pullers, and other standard electric restoration and maintenance equipment can be safely and effectively utilized by the utility.
+- Shall be UL listed and labeled. - Meter socket jaws shall be tin-plated copper and spring supported, - Lugs shall be extruded aluminum tin plated, Lugs shall be mechanical, not compression. - Sockets shall be 5th terminal adaptable (at the 9 o'clock position), - · Sockets shall be ringless type with clasp and slot closure, - Sockets shall have 1⁄4-inch ground wire knockout, - · Cardboard or plastic protector, - Triple ground lug (triplex), - Shall accept blanking plate, - Meter sockets designed for underground service connections shall be side wired, - Bypass horn alignment shall be consistent with line and load side. - Dual use meter sockets designed for both overhead and underground service connections shall be side wired, - Combination meter sockets (w/main breaker or transfer switch) shall be side-wired or have lineside terminations that are bused downward.
+Meter compartment shall be separate to allow for Company seal.
+Source side cable shall enter directly into meter compartment and not through a trough or channel. - Socket components and connection points shall be designed, located, and adequate space provided, such that the use of horn bypass jumpers, service savers, cable pullers, and other standard electric restoration and maintenance equipment can be safely and effectively utilized by the utility.

 Single-Phase Meter Sockets Rated 200 A Continuous & Below All Meter Sockets Rated 320 A Continuous & All Three-Phase Meter Sockets Shall have horn-type bypass.
-Lever bypass with jaw tension release and bypass rated for 100% continuous duty (excludes single-phase temporary services).
+Lever bypass with jaw tension bypass rated for 100% continuous duty (excludes singlephase temporary services).